englekk/handbook-docs/Fuse/08 - Navigation.md

 There are three navigation types, and they have quite different behaviors and use cases.
 Each of them inherit from the `Navigation` base type.

 ### $(LinearNavigation)
-`LinearNavigation` is used when each page should be layed out linearly.
+`LinearNavigation` is used when each page should be laid out linearly.
 So with a swipe navigation, one would start from page 1, swipe to page 2, then page 3 and so on.
 Navigating directly to page 3 from page 1 would cause a quick visit to page 2 on the way.

 ### $(DirectNavigation)
 With `DirectNavigation` there is no implicit flow between pages.
 Any @(Page) can be directly navigated to from any other @(Page).
 If we have 5 pages in our @(Navigation), there would be no scrolling over the other pages when navigating from page 1 to page 5 as there would be with a @(LinearNavigation).